 It brings together Year 10 students from many parts of Australia to learn about our homeland, religion, people, culture and history, while traveling the country from top to bottom.
 Along the way they have many unique experiences, create lifelong friendships and develop a strong connection to our homeland.

 Register your child anytime to be kept in the loop.
-The Information Session takes places in March / April of the same year.
+The Information Session takes place in March / April of the same year.

 Diller Teen Fellows is a year-long Jewish leadership program designed for year 10 & 11 students who are ready to develop lifelong leadership skills, strengthen their relationship with Judaism and Israel, build connections with like-minded Israeli teens, and contribute to their local and global community.
 With 3,500 graduates, Diller is one of the leading and most sought-after programs globally.